cite-architecture/scs-akka/README.md

 ## CITE Collection Services

+- implemented `/collections` => return the catalog of Cite Collections in the repository
 - implemented `/collections/def/CITE2URN` => return the CiteCollectionDef of the Collections identified by CITE2URN
-- implemented `/collections` => return the catalog of Cite Collections in the repository
+- implemented `/collections/hasobject/CITE2URN`
 - implemented `/objects/CITE2URN` => returns all objects identified by a CITE2URN

 Not Implemented

+- `/objects/paged/CITE2URN?index=X&limit=Z` => returns a subset of object identified by CITE2URN, starting at X (1-based), and showing Z objects.
+If X is greater than the number, returns an empty vector; if Z is greater, returns as many as are present.
 - `/collection/props/CITE2URN` => returns the properties for collection CITE2URN
 - `/objects/CITE2URN` => returns all objects identified by a CITE2URN
-- `/collection/hasobj/CITE2URN`

 ## Versions